gr-grey/Genomic-API-for-Model-Evaluation/src/borzoi_GAME/src/predictor_script_and_utils/README.md

 ## Overview

 This container for Predictor includes:
 - Predictor script for sequence processing and error handling.
 - Integrated Borzoi model with its dependencies and `borzoi-gpu` conda environment created using `borzoi_gpu_environment.yml`.
 - Latest Baskerville and Borzoi repositories (as of 2025-02-25), which also contain helper scripts and 4 replicate model weights.
-    - Support scripts like `api_preprocessing_utils.py`, `error_message_functions_updated.py`, and `predictor_help_message.json`.
+- Support scripts like
+    - `api_preprocessing_utils.py`
+    - `error_message_functions_updated.py`
+    - `predictor_help_message.json`.

 **NOTE:** This container ***requires a GPU*** for execution because the Borzoi model relied on TensorFlow's GPU-accelerated operations.
 Running on CPU may lead to excessive memory usage and thread allocation failures.